-A convincing covering letter (or cover letter, as it’s more commonly known in the US) should always accompany a CV for a graduate vacancy.
+A convincing covering letter (or cover letter, as it’s more commonly known in the US) typically accompanies a CV for a graduate vacancy.
 It’s your opportunity to show recruiters your most relevant skills and demonstrate your motivation and enthusiasm for the job and the employer.

 A covering letter shouldn’t be longer than one side of A4.
 Here's our four-part failsafe guide to using this limited space to sell your skills.